Robbie Grossman Preview, Player Props: Rangers vs. Astros

-The Texas Rangers, including Robbie Grossman (.378 on-base percentage in past 10 games, 55 points above season-long percentage), take on starting pitcher Framber Valdez and the Houston Astros at Globe Life Field, Tuesday at 8:05 PM ET.
+On Wednesday, Robbie Grossman (.389 on-base percentage in past 10 games, 66 points above season-long percentage) and the Texas Rangers face the Houston Astros, whose starting pitcher will be Justin Verlander.
+First pitch is at 8:05 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Astros.
+He had a hitless performance in his previous game (0-for-2) against the Astros.

 Robbie Grossman Game Info & Props vs. the Astros